 It’s one of the more tricky decisions we must confront in later years, and a very delicate subject for adult children to initiate with their senior parents: giving up the car keys.
 Driving ourselves, while delivering an inherent feeling of freedom and independence, can become tremendously unsafe due to a number of factors linked to growing older.
 And surrendering that independence for safety’s sake can feel defeating.

-Now we can add to the dilemma the latest findings that giving up driving can lead to both mental and physical decline.
+Now we can add to the dilemma the latest findings that seniors who stop driving are prone to both mental and physical decline.
 This determination leads to a vicious circle of decreasing health resulting in the need to stop driving, leading to further health decline because of additional solitude, depression, and less physical activity.

 The research, published by the Journal of the American Geriatrics Society, revealed that seniors who relinquished their driving rights ended up being doubly inclined to end up with worsening depression, decreased physical functioning, and increased decline in cognitive abilities.
 And much more concerning, individuals who gave up on driving were more likely to die within the following 3-5 year time period.